Egypt offers military training to Libya, cites Islamic State threat

 Others come from dealers in Sudan who place them on boats that travel the Nile then unload in Egyptian towns, the officials said.

-“Militants are paying for these weapons, for example, by robbing armored cars going from Cairo to banks in Alexandia and Sharm al-Sheikh,” the national security official said.
+“Militants are paying for these weapons, for example, by robbing armoured cars going from Cairo to banks in Alexandia and Sharm al-Sheikh,” the national security official said.

 Western countries are particularly concerned by the presence of Islamist militant group Ansar al-Sharia in Libya, which the United States blames for killing its ambassador and three other Americans in 2012 and classifies as a terrorist organization.